soundproofing foam

 Tired of waves slapping against the hull all night?
 Do you wish you didn’t have to wear earplugs while resting in your cabin?
 Here are some other soundproofing materials to fit your needs so you can watch your worries sail away:

-• silent running 1 gallonSilent Running SR-500: Silent Running SR-500 is a high-performance coating designed to reduce annoying noise and vibrations.
-It absorbs sound and converts into low-grade heat, which then dissipates.
+• silent running 1 gallonSilent Running SR-500: Silent Running SR-500 is a high-performance coating that reduces annoying noise and vibrations.
+It absorbs sound and converts it into low-grade heat, which then dissipates.
 Silent Running is water-based and non-toxic, so you don’t have to worry about harsh smells filling up the cabin.
 It’s also waterproof, lightweight and resists corrosion, making it perfect for coating hulls, hatch covers and engine compartments.
 Silent Running SR-500 is available in one or five gallons.

 • Echo Absorber Acoustic Panel 1 and 2 inchEcho Absorber Acoustic Panels: Our Echo Absorber Acoustic Panels are made of 80% recycled cotton and offer a popular and economical solution to soundproofing needs.
 You can mount Echo Absorber panels on any flat surface to absorb noise and improve comfort.